andypetes94/ExpectedPassTurnovers/docs/positional_features.md

 # Positional Feature Engineering

-**Data Source:** StatsBomb 360 freeze-frames from the 2020/21 Premier League season (StatsBomb, 2022).
+**Data Source:** StatsBomb 360 freeze-frames from the 2020/21 Premier League season.

 The positional dataset contained multiple rows per event freeze-frame.
+These have to be nested, to enable linkage to a single event within the event data.
-Following Peters et al., two categories of positional features were derived: **directional unmarked-teammate options** and **pressure-radius counts**.
+Two categories of positional features have to be derived:
+  - **Directional Unmarked Teammate Options**
+  - **Pressure-Radius Counts**.

 ## Directional Unmarked Teammate Features